PythonWorkshop/intro-to-tensorflow/README.md

 ### NOTE:
 What's better to use?
 The virtual environment or normal pip installation?

-## Play with outliers
+## Playing With Outliers

 I have added a fun interactive application using the Python visualization library called Bokeh.
-The app allows you to pick features from the wine data set and set an outlier threshold to explore how this affects the data.
+The app allows you to pick features from the wine data set and define an outlier threshold to explore how this affects the data.
 The application source code is in the `playing_with_outliers` directory and is called `main.py`.
 To run this application, you will need to install bokeh:

 ```
 pip install bokeh
 ```

-Then, to run the application, download the `playing_with_outliers` directory.
+Then, to run the application, download the `playing_with_outliers` directory and its contents.
 Then, in the directory where you downloaded it, run:

 ```
 bokeh serve --show playing_with_outliers
 ```

+The application will open in your browser.